 Somalia is a country with an area of 637 thousand square kilometers, which is located on the peninsula of the same name in the North-Eastern part of Africa.
 Somalia shares land borders with Kenya, Djibouti, and Ethiopia.
-The northern coast of the country is washed by the Gulf of Aden, the southern and eastern coasts-by the Indian Ocean.
+The northern coast of the country is washed by the Gulf of Aden, and the southern and eastern coasts by the Indian Ocean.
 The capital of the country is the city of Mogadishu.

-The population of Somalia is more than 10 million people, 98% of whom belong to various tribes with the common names “Somalia” (East African race).
+The population of Somalia is more than 10 million people, 98% of whom belong to various tribes with the common name “Somalia” (East African race).
 There are also a small number of Italians, Arabs, and Indians living in the country.
 Most of the population adheres to Islam.

 The official languages of the State are Somali and Arabic.
 The domain is .so and the country code is +252.
 In Somalia, the official currency is the Somali shilling.
 It is designated as SOS.